ChetanS8689/ChetanS8689/README.md

 - 👋 Hi, I’m Chetan Sharma

-- 🌱 I’m currently studying Computer Science
+- 🌱 I am currently pursuing an M.Tech in Data Science

 - 📫 How to reach me 23mcss01@iiitdmj.ac.in